MD

 TOGAF

 TOGAF does not prescribe waterfall behavior.
-Its Architecture Development Method (ADM) is inherently iterative and supports incremental governance and adaptive planning.
-Modern interpretations emphasize “just-enough architecture” and continuous alignment with delivery cycles.
+Its Architecture Development Method is iterative and supports incremental governance and adaptive planning.
+Modern interpretations emphasize just-enough architecture and continuous alignment with delivery cycles.

 Zachman